jsmodules/angular-material-calendar/README.md

 # AngularJS Material Calendar

 A calendar directive for AngularJS and Angular Material Design.
-A work in progress.

 ## Date formats